Skip to contents

 ngenes.out

 Number of top genes (sorted by p-value) to include in the output when kable.out = TRUE.
+Ignored when genes.filter is supplied.
 Default is 20.

 kable.out